 "A small bit is all you need Harry.
 Given time maybe he will actually turn out to be a decent human being."

 "Maybe, but I doubt it.
 Want to pop up to General Hammond's office and see what is happening before he gets there?"

 Harry grabbed her hand, popping them both to the briefing room, just as Sam was explaining something to General Hammond.
 "I know you think Maybourne put him up to this just to get a specimen of the insect sir, but I think, at this moment, we don't have a whole lot of options.
 Going back to get one of the bugs may be the only way to save Teal'c."

 "And you trust Dr. Harlow?
 After he called in Maybourne"

 "He made a mistake, thinking Maybourne and the NID could be trusted.
 But now he sees their true colors, he is willing to help."

 "And if all else fails, I can scan him."
 The two turned to see Harry and Elizabeth at the door, Sam frowning at the idea of needing to scan Harlow.
 "It's a useful talent Sam.
 And if Maybourne actually seemed to understand the idea that some magic is too dangerous to study, then I can accept that I can do a bit more."

 "You do enough son, but it would make me feel better about this if we could."

 Nodding, Harry popped down to the infirmary, noticing Harlow and Janet working.
 Janet hearing the pop, looked up to see him.
-"Everything go alright with the Lt.
-Colonel, Harry?"
+"Everything go alright with the Major, Harry?"

 "Just fine.
 Elizabeth thinks I may have actually gotten through to what little conscience he has left.
 So Sam thinks you may be able to help after all Dr. Harlow?"